calvinckho/restvo-site/server/markdown/privacy-policy.md

 <span id="Questions" class="anchor"></span>**14.
 QUESTIONS, COMPLAINTS AND DISPUTES**

-If you have any questions about this Privacy Policy, or our collection, use, sharing or storage of information about you, you can contact us by email at **privacy@ionic.io**, or write to the following address:
+If you have any questions about this Privacy Policy, or our collection, use, sharing or storage of information about you, you can contact us by email at **privacy@Restvo.io**, or write to the following address:

 Attn: Privacy Team<br>
-Drifty Co. (d/b/a Ionic)<br>
+Drifty Co. (d/b/a Restvo)<br>
 121 S. Pinckney St.<br>
 Suite 300<br>
 Madison, WI<br>